NCAR/esm-collection-spec/collection-spec/collection-spec.md

 ### Installation

-The [Python validator for the esm-collection-spec](https://github.com/NCAR/esmcol-validator) validator can be installed in any of the following ways:
+The [Python validator for the esm-collection-spec](https://github.com/NCAR/esmcol-validator) can be installed in any of the following ways:

 Using Pip via PyPI: